GabeScott/standard-works-vault/General Conference/1986 October - Come Back to the Lord.md

 But prophets have also pled with another group—those who were once believers, but who, because of pride or sin or something else, abandoned the faith.
 In this group are the less active, the critics, the uncommitted, and the rebellious.
 These are Church members who have grown away from God as they have grown older.
 To these, the invitation has always been to come back to the Lord.

 As we think about members of the Church repenting and returning to activity, the stories of Saul or Alma may come to mind.
 Some may be waiting for a similar miraculous experience before committing themselves again.
 However, they will probably wait in vain.
-For, as the Savior taught his disciples, “if they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead” (Luke 16:31).
+For, as the Savior taught his disciples, “if they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead” ([[Luke 16.31|Luke 16:31]]).

 Without some such incentive to change, others may wonder if it is possible to return to faith from doubt.
 Can the cynic ever really become as a little child?
 Can the slave of habit or passion become free again?
 Is there a way back?
 If so, is it worth the effort to find and follow it?
 Where and when does one begin?